Gazelle to Callahan

 I never used to warn people about snow, but awhile back a rider sent some photos of riding up an over Scott Mountain Summit through 4 inches of snow on a SV650.
 The rider made it by following in the wheel tracks of a 4-wheel drive truck.
 Bear in mind these mountains can also create their own weather and roads like Gazelle Callahan sit in the valleys beneath these mountain ranges.

-Northbound riders note that East Callahan Rd, changing to Eastside Rd (at Etna) starts up here in Callahan.
+Northbound riders note that East Callahan Rd, changing to Eastside Rd (at Etna), starts up here in Callahan.
 If you prefer not to be on the main road- take a hint.
-Eastside Rd runs along the base of the ridgeline and delves out a relaxed ride through farms and ranches that live and work this valley.
+Eastside Rd runs along the base of the ridgeline and delves out a relaxed ride along ranchers that live and work this valley.
 It runs for 54 miles into Fort Jim (gas).
-Also note that Scott River Rd starts up in Fort Jim to connect to Hwy 96.
+Also note that Scott River Rd starts up in Fort Jim to connect to Highway 96.
 In a hurry?
 Stick to Hwy 3.
 Otherwise, ride these ranch roads and watch the world pass by!

 Eastbound: If you're riding out of these mountains, you'll be deposited directly into the tiny alcove of Gazelle.
 Interstate 5 is right in front of you, so if you need to be somewhere, and fast, that's your ticket.
 On the other hand, a turn northward delivers you into Yreka 18 miles later (gas/food/lodging).
 And due east you say?
 Enjoy a ride across the narrowing north end of the Central Valley with the ever-present Mt.
 Shasta lording over all.
 Hwy 97 is a fast ride into Southern Oregon, and do note the cutoff to Lava Beds National Monument & Glass Mountain- a mountain of obsidian rock